jraleman/cv/index.md

 `May 2023 - Present`
 _Business Owner - Atlanta, Georgia (1 year)_

+> - Leading the development and integration of advanced AI technologies such as Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) systems, to enhance product offerings and create new market opportunities.

+> - Implementing ethical AI guidelines and practices, ensuring that all AI deployments comply with legal standards and ethical considerations, focusing on transparency, fairness, and accountability in AI applications.

+> - Managing and preprocessing large datasets to ensure the data is suitable for use in AI models.
+This includes cleaning, normalizing, and segmenting data to improve model accuracy and efficiency.

+> - Developing and implementing algorithms that drive AI systems, ensuring they can perform tasks such as classification, regression, clustering, or more complex decision-making processes.

+> - Deploying AI models into production environments, ensuring they are scalable, maintainable, and secure.
+This also includes setting up the necessary infrastructure for running AI models in real-time environments.

 > - Coming up with innovative business ideas and validating their potential through research and testing.

+> - Developed a comprehensive business plan outlining the company's mission, goals, target market, and marketing strategy.

 > - Overseeing the creation of the company's products or services and ensuring they meet customer needs and market demands.